-For students not pursuing Pennsylvania State Certification.
-Includes at least 12 weeks of combined observation and teaching in an elementary classroom setting, supervised by a teacher from Bryn Athyn College Early Childhood Education Department and by a classroom teacher in the cooperating school.
-Offered when required.
+Includes at least 12 weeks of combined observation and teaching in an early childhood education classroom setting, supervised by a teacher from Bryn Athyn College Education Department and by a classroom teacher in the cooperating school.
 Open only to seniors in the education major.
 3-12 Credits.